 A PhD in Pharmacology is a doctoral-level program that helps students learn about drugs and their role in disease treatment and prevention.
-The PhD in Pharmacology covers topics like pharmacokinetics, drug metabolism, toxicology, etc.
+The PhD in Pharmacology encompasses topics such as pharmacokinetics, drug metabolism, and toxicology.

 Candidates with a Master’s degree in Pharmacology or equivalent can apply for the PhD in Pharmacology.
-Admission to the PhD program is based on merit or entrance exams like UGC-NET, GATE, etc. Colleges like AIIMS Delhi, LPU and GITAM offer a PhD in Pharmacology program.
+Admission to the PhD program is based on merit or entrance exams like UGC-NET, GATE, etc. Colleges such as AIIMS Delhi, LPU, and GITAM offer PhD programs in Pharmacology.

 Doctorate in Pharmacology graduates have diverse career options in pharmaceutical industries and research institutions.
 Some of the job roles that a PhD in Pharmacology professional can pursue include Research Scientist, Drug Safety Specialist, Toxicologist, Clinical Pharmacologist, and Professor.
 The average package for a PhD in Pharmacology freshers ranges between INR 5 and 15 LPA.